JBEI/edd/README.md

           `docker-compose exec appserver python manage.py createsuperuser`
         2. Configure EDD using the web interface

-           Log into EDD's web interface using an administrator account.
-Go to "Administration" at top left, then use the interface to create a minimal set of Users, Units, Measurement Types, Metadata, etc. that allow users to import their data.

-           TODO: We plan to add more to this section of the documentation over time to describe how these entries are used and when / how to edit them.
+           If you need to add any custom metadata types, units, etc. not provided by the default installation, use the "Administration" link at top right to add to or remove EDD's defaults.
+It's recommended that you leave defaults in place for consistency with collaborators' EDD deployments.
+	* Manually set the hostname in EDD's database.

+      EDD needs the hostname users will use to access it, which may the one available to EDD via the host operating system.
+      This value will be used most often to create experiment links in ICE, so an incorrect value will cause users to see bad experiment links to EDD.
+      Here's a set of sample commands for setting the hostname:

+	      docker-compose exec appserver python manage.py shell
+		  from django.contrib.sites.models import Site
+		  site = Site.objects.get_current()
+		  site # print sample site included by default site.name='Experiment Data Depot'
+		  site.domain='edd.jbei.org'
+		  site.save()

  * __Install and configure a supporting [ICE][10] deployment__

    EDD requires ICE as a reference for strains used in EDD's experiments.
 You will not be able to create lines in your EDD studies until EDD can successfully communicate/authenticate with ICE.
     * Follow ICE's directions for installation/setup
-    * Configure an HMAC key for EDD's use.
-EDD's default configuration assumes a key ID of 'edd', but you can change it by overriding the value of `ICE_KEY_ID` in your `local.py`
+    * Create string to use as the HMAC key to sign communication from EDD to ICE.
+EDD's default configuration assumes a key ID of 'edd', but you can change it by overriding the value of `ICE_KEY_ID` in your `local.py`.
+Note that this file will be stored in a Docker environment file, so avoid special characters that might impact the file's interpretation. ssh-keygen -t rsa -b 2048
-    * TODO: insert key generation directions here, or reference ICE directions.
+		[input folder to store key in]
+		Copy the file content (minus header and footer)
+    * Configure ICE with the HMAC key
+	  In the `rest-auth` folder of the linked ICE deployment, create a text file with the same name as the value of `ICE_KEY_ID` (e.g. 'edd' by default)
+      The contents of this file will be the secret key ICE uses to authenticate your requests
+	* Configure EDD with the HMAC key
+	  Edit `secrets.env` to set the value of ICE_HMAC_KEY to the value of your secret key.
+Do a `docker-compose restart` if you already had Docker running.
     * See directions under Common 'Maintenance/Development Tasks' to test EDD/ICE communication